maham-tariq5/maham-tariq5/README.md

 ## 👋 Hi, I'm Maham!

 👩‍💻 Software Developer exploring the intersection of technology and creativity.
-I'm currently a Computer Science student at the University of Guelph.
+I'm currently a 3rd year Computer Science student

-📚 Presently, expanding my knowledge on machine learning and data science.
+📚 Presently, a research assistant in the department of College of Engineering & Physical Sciences at the University of Guelph

 🎸 Outside of tech, I'm an avid guitar player